• Skip to primary navigation

 For the completely developed and enhanced collection (over 220 settings included), please visit One Stop For Writers, where it has a permanent home within our vast Descriptive Database.
 You can access it and all our other thesauruses with a click of a button as you write!
 If you like, stop by and check out our FREE TRIAL.

-If you are a book person, good news: The Rural Setting Thesaurus and The Urban Setting Thesaurus also contain all of this sitting description.
-Click each cover below to find out more about each book.
+If you are a book person, good news: The Rural Setting Thesaurus and The Urban Setting Thesaurus also contain all of this setting description.
+For more information on these publications, see our Bookstore page.

 What is a Setting Description Thesaurus?